Principals & Advisors

 Goode has a forthcoming article, “Does Past Convivencia Promise Future Tolerance?
 Contemporary Spanish Attitudes Toward Immigration,” which will appear in the academic journal Social History.

-Participants in Earlier Iterations of CPDR
+Participants in Preliminary Version of the CPDR

 Sarah Allen, USC Law School